 What are the best low compression golf balls?

 The best low compression golf balls are the ones that best fit your entire game.
-The Titleist Velocity is a highly performing low compression ball off the tee, but it isn’t the best all around.
+The Titleist Velocity golf balls are a highly performing low compression ball off the tee, but it isn’t the best all around.
 The Callaway Chrome Soft offers great spin for a low compression ball, while the Vice Pro Soft and Srixon Q-Star Tour as two of the cheapest.

 Ultimately, it’s important to find a golf ball that gives you good performance and fits your budget.